mazar-farran/hdc_firmware/USAGE.md

 # Utilites

-For all thse programs, full options can be found with --help.
+For all these programs, full options can be found with --help.
 The most likely to be changed options are listed here.

 ## imu-logger